-Each royalty agreement, for its enforcement, is required to be submitted to the tax bureau for a formal registration.
+Each royalty agreement, for its enforcement, is required to be submitted for a formal registration and review.
 Further, its China tax liability varies from category to category.

 Royalty is much more broadly defined by China's tax treaties than its domestic income tax law.
 In other words, be aware that some charges seemingly not called royalty could be taxed as royalty when comes to cross-border payments.